LennaHammer/English/EVP/out/words_adverb.md

 [B1]used to mean that something happened very recently
 - I only arrived half an hour ago.
 - They only put the roof on last week.
-- The movie had only just begun.
+- The movie had only `just begun`.
-- We'd only just started out when the car broke down.
+- We'd only `just` started out when the car broke down.

 ## 365. only ## adverb
 /ˈoʊn.li/ NOT IMPORTANT